-IB students may receive credit or exemption for selected courses at UQ.
-Students may be awarded up to one semester (8 units) credit towards their UQ degree depending on the structure of their degree program, the IB courses studied and the grades achieved.
+Students may receive up to one semester (8 units) of credit towards a UQ program, depending on the structure of the program, the IB courses studied, and the grades you achieved.

 For further information, rules and definitions regarding credit for previous study, head to the Policies and Procedures Library.

 While the total number of units you need to complete to satisfy a program's requirements will never be reduced, if you have some prior formal or informal learning you may not have to complete specific courses.

 For further information, rules and definitions regarding credit for previous study, please consult the Policies and Procedures Library.